Fast flavor evolution in dense neutrino systems, as described in quantum field theory

 We begin our serious dispute with the establishment by giving the complete details with respect to the two-beam instabilities.
 We take $\sigma$ as the right-moving amplitude and $\tau$ as the left moving amplitude.
 The Heisenberg equations of motion coming from commutators with (\ref{hammy}), now without the indices and with $G_F/{\rm Vol.}$ replaced by unity, are,

 We consider initial states of pure flavor, ($\sigma_3,\tau_3,\bar \sigma_3,\bar\tau_3$), each of which may be $\pm 1$, or zero if there is no corresponding beam at all.
-When in case A we choose ($1,0,0,-1)$ we obtain the model with initial configuration $\nu_e^R+\bar\nu_e^L$, chosen in refs. \cite{fchir}, and \cite{IRT}, where at the half period time the state changes to $\nu_x^L+\bar\nu_x^R$.
-Below we show how the instability promotes this.
-But it needs a seed to make it happen.
-The complete transformation curve is of the form shown later in fig. 1 in sec.
-4 (where we discuss the subject of quantum seeding).
-Similarly in case B if we choose
+We choose ($1,0,0,-1)$ to obtain the model with initial configuration $\nu_e^R+\bar\nu_e^L$, chosen in refs. \cite{fchir}, and \cite{IRT}, where at the half period time the state changes to $\nu_x^L+\bar\nu_x^R$.
+Below we show how the instability enables this, giving the complete transformation curve is of the form shown later in fig. 1 in sec.
+4. Substituting into (\ref{eom}) linearizes the equations.

-for the initial configuration $\nu_e^R+\bar\nu_x^L$ we shall find transformation into $\nu_x^L+\bar\nu_x^R$.
-Substituting those values into (\ref{eom}) linearizes the equations.
 We then find an eigenvalue of the matrix, $\text{$m_1$}=\left(